 With interchangeable lens DSLR or mirrorless, you can take your architectural photography to the next level.

 A good tripod is a must for nighttime architectural photography.
 Even when you aren’t shooting long exposures, a tripod will greatly increase the range of possibilities for nighttime architectural photography.

 When you shoot with a tripod, you can bring your shutter speed below 1/60 second, which allows you to lower your ISO.

 You’ll create much cleaner, brighter images.
 Select a tripod rated for outdoor use that’s sufficiently sturdy for crowded urban locations.
 I recommend the Manfrotto Befree tripod for a portable and professional solution.
 You can find it on Amazon at a very reasonable price.

-If you’re looking for a less expensive solution, I can’t believe how affordable is the Neewer Alluminum tripod it offers a 2 in 1 tripod and monopod solution.
+If you’re looking for a less expensive solution, take a look at this one, I can’t believe how affordable is the Neewer Alluminum tripod it offers a 2 in 1 tripod and monopod solution.

 Be aware that not all locations allow tripods.
 Some buildings and events only allow tripods at certain times, such as one evening per week dedicated to photographers.
 Be respectful of these restrictions.